Thesis

 Students whose plan of study requires completion of a thesis should be enrolled in GR 699 the semester they plan to complete the thesis and oral exams.
 That semester should also be the semester in which you apply for graduation.
 Students should work closely with their advisor while meeting deadlines and completing the thesis and thesis defense.

 - Students will then begin working closely with the committee chair and advisor to ensure all deadlines are being met.
-Deadlines are available on the Graduate Studies website.
+Deadlines are available on the Student Resources section of this website.

 - When the thesis is completed, students will defend their thesis before the thesis committee.

 - Once the thesis has been received, the administrative assistant for the Graduate Studies will forward it to the thesis reader.
 The thesis reader will check it for context, format, and grammar.
 The Graduate Studies office will return the thesis to the student if corrections are needed.
-(Deadlines for submission of final copies of thesis are posted on the Graduate Studies website.)
+Check Deadlines

 - When the thesis is approved, the student will be contacted and will then be able to upload his/her thesis to ProQuest.Do not submit your thesis to ProQuest until you have final approval to do so and a signed acceptance sheet by Graduate Studies.
 In addition, the acceptance sheet will also need to be uploaded in the correct placement in the paper, which can be done in ProQuest.
 Student resources for uploading to ProQuest